(781) 786-2662

 MassVision2050: Forging a New Path to Prosperity

 Central to our efforts is MassVision2050, a collaborative initiative aimed at advancing Massachusetts’ global economic leadership by accelerating capital investment, job creation, and economic opportunities across the state.
 This initiative is grounded in robust data measuring our innovation economy.
-In collaboration with Knowledge Partner McKinsey & Company, we released comprehensive 2024 Innovation Sector Fact Packs that provide critical insights into market size, talent needs, and growth prospects across eight key sectors vital to Massachusetts’ success over the next 20-30 years: Artificial Intelligence, Clean Energy & Clean Technology, Cybersecurity, Financial Technology (FinTech), Health Technology (Health Tech), Life Sciences, Semiconductors, and Software.
+In collaboration with Knowledge Partner McKinsey & Company, we released the 2025 Innovation Sector Fact Packs, providing updated data and analysis on market size, talent demand, competitiveness, investment activity, and growth opportunities across sectors critical to Massachusetts’ economic future, including Artificial Intelligence, Cybersecurity, Financial Technology (FinTech), Health Technology (Health Tech), Life Sciences, Semiconductors, and Software.

 Tech September 2024 Health Tech Start-Up & Investment Landscape